Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/schema-migration-tools/golang-migrate.md

 There is 2 possible solutions:

 1. You can build your own golang-migrate image from official with tzdata package.
-2. If you using it as part of your CI you can add installing tzdata package as one of step in ci before using golang-migrate.
+2. If you using it as part of your CI you can add installing tzdata package as one of step in CI before using golang-migrate.

 Related GitHub issues:
 [https://github.com/golang-migrate/migrate/issues/494](https://github.com/golang-migrate/migrate/issues/494)